wp-plugins/photo-express-for-google/README.md

 **This fork supports OAUTH authentication with Google, so you can access private photos and albums again!
 Currently this only works on a blog-wide mode (Google+ Express access level: blog).
 I am working on a solution for a per user authentication.**

-Known issues / Untested:
-* Multisite installations have not been tested
-* Setting the "Google+ Express access level" to "user" won't have any effect right now

 Upgrade notice:
 *   The plugin requires at **least PHP 5.4**.
 Using a version before PHP 5.4 leads to parse errors.
+*   If you have shortcodes for single images that have been generated using a prior version of "Photo Express for Google" (0.1) or "Picasa and Google Plus Express" (all versions), you'll have to update them to make photoswipe work correctly.
+Please have a look into the FAQ.
 *   The prefix for all CSS classes has changed from "pe2" to "peg".
 Please consider this when upgrading from "Picasa and Google Plus Express".
-*   The function to store authentication data on a user basis has been removed to reduce complexity.
-If you rely on this function, please post a feature request.
+*   The function to store authentication data on a user basis has been removed.
+The use case for storing it on a per user basis was not clear.
+If you rely on this function, please post a feature request with your particular use case.

 Features: